Lee Seung-gi: 2004–present: As actor with pan-Asian fame

-In 2004, Lee Seung-gi starred in MBC's sitcom Nonstop 5.
+In 2004, Lee starred in MBC's sitcom Nonstop 5.
 He then officially debuted as an actor in KBS's 2006 weekend drama The Infamous Chil Sisters.
 He was then cast as the male lead in SBS's weekend drama Brilliant Legacy in 2009, co-starring Han Hyo-joo.
 The drama maintained its top spot in viewer ratings throughout its run, with its final episode attaining a viewer rating of 47.1%.
 The huge success boosted Lee's popularity as an actor and led to increased advertising offers for the actor.
 For his performance in the drama, he received the "Excellence in Acting" award, the "Top 10 Stars" award and the "Best Couple" award with Han Hyo-joo at the 2009 SBS Drama Awards.

 This was followed by SBS's fantasy drama My Girlfriend Is a Nine-Tailed Fox in 2010, playing a university student who (despite strong discouragement from his grandfather) wants to drop out in order to pursue his dream of becoming an action movie star.
 His performance earned him his second "Excellence in Acting" award at the 2010 SBS Drama Awards.
 He then starred in MBC's action drama The King 2 Hearts (2012) with Ha Ji-won, fantasy-historical drama Gu Family Book (2013) with Bae Suzy, and SBS's police drama You're All Surrounded (2014).

-In 2015, Lee Seung Gi made his film debut with romantic comedy Love Forecast which co-stars Moon Chae-won.
+In 2015, Lee Seun-gi made his film debut with romantic comedy Love Forecast which co-stars Moon Chae-won.
 In July 2015, Lee was cast in the period comedy film The Princess and the Matchmaker with Shim Eun-kyung, directed by The Face Reader director Han Jae-rim.
 The film was released in 2018.

 In 2017, he was the lead actor in the fantasy drama A Korean Odyssey, written by the Hong sisters.
 This marked his first project after enlistment.
 In 2019, he and Bae Suzy starred in the spy action drama Vagabond as their second drama together.
 With this drama, he received the Top Excellence Award in a Miniseries and the "Best Couple" award with Bae Suzy at the 2019 SBS Drama Awards.
 In 2021, Lee starred alongside Lee Hee-joon in the crime thriller Mouse, playing the role of Jeong Ba-reum, which earned him the Grand Award (Daesang) for best actor in TV category at the 6th Asia Artist Awards.

-On April 7 2022, Lee was confirmed to appear in a KBS drama alongside Lee Se-young titled The Law Cafe, it is a healing romance drama about a former prosecutor now landlord and a former Miss Korea now lawyer, based on a popular web novel.
+On April 7, 2022, Lee was confirmed to appear in a KBS drama alongside Lee Se-young titled The Law Cafe, it is a healing romance drama about a former prosecutor now landlord and a former Miss Korea now lawyer, based on a popular web novel.